WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 ```

-> **Notes**: Cell uses higher timeouts due to limited bandwidth in LPWA modules, which may result in a longer delay for the NetworkDisconnected event to be triggered.

 Besides that, you can get some extra information about the connection and the module, such as the Cell Signal Quality (CSQ), and the International Mobile Equipment Identity (IMEI).

 ```csharp